Millennium (TV series): Syndication and cancellation

 Millenniums pilot episode was watched by 17.72 million viewers in the United States.
 The second season premiere, "The Beginning and the End", gathered a total viewership of 7.75 million in the United States.
 Fox decided to rebuild their primetime schedules in 1997 during the second season, airing Millennium at 9:00 pm EST on Fridays.

 Fox renewed Millennium for a third season on May 20, 1998.
 During that season, the series faced problems with a declining viewership and pessimistic forecasts from industry insiders.
 Fox benched Millennium during its summer run, airing reruns of Mad TV in its time slot, without giving any official word on whether it would be renewed for a fourth season.
-The series was canceled, ending on a cliffhanger.
+Though Fox was willing to renew the show for a fourth season, the series was ultimately canceled due to Chris Carter having decided to focus his efforts on his new show Harsh Realm.

-Frank Black returned in The X-Files season seven episode "Millennium", which featured the final appearances of both Frank Black and his daughter, Jordan.
+Frank Black returned in The X-Files season seven episode "Millennium", which featured the final onscreen appearances of both Frank Black and his daughter, Jordan.

 The FX cable network picked up the off-network rights for Millennium after its cancellation for $20–$25 million dollars.
 NBC Universal's horror channel, Chiller, began airing Millennium weeknights at 7 pm Eastern (and again at 3 am Eastern the following morning) on Monday, February 4, 2008.

 Home media

 Millennium season one was released on DVD in the United States (Region 1) on July 20, 2004, season two on January 4, 2005, and season three on September 6, 2005.
 Millennium: The Complete Series was released on DVD on October 28, 2008.
 On October 4, 2006, the first, second, and third seasons were released in Region 4.
 The Complete Series was released on October 24, 2006, in Region 4.
+The show's complete soundtrack was released on iTunes in 2003.